NCAS-CMS/cfa-conventions/source/cfa.md

-# Aggregated Variables
+# Aggregation Variables

 *v0.1 - v0.4 David Hassell and Jonathan Gregory, 2012 - 2019*

 *v0.6b1 David Hassell, Jonathan Gregory, Neil Massey, Bryan Lawrence and Sadie Bartholomew 2021-02-18 - 2021-04-30*

-An *aggregated variable* does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.
-When created by an application program, the data of an aggregated variable is called its *aggregated data*.
+An *aggregation variable* does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.
+When created by an application program, the data of an aggregation variable is called its *aggregated data*.
 The aggregated data is composed of one or more *fragments*, each of which provides the values for a unique part of the aggregated data.
-Each fragment is contained in a file, either external to or shared by the dataset containing the aggregated variable; or else is assumed to contain wholly missing values.
+Each fragment is contained in a file, either external to or shared by the dataset containing the aggregation variable; or else is assumed to contain wholly missing values.

-An aggregated variable should be a scalar (i.e. it has no dimensions) and the value of its single element is immaterial.
+An aggregation variable should be a scalar (i.e. it has no dimensions) and the value of its single element is immaterial.
 It acts as a container for the usual attributes that define the data (such as **`standard_name`** and **`units`**), with the addition of special attributes that provide instructions on how to create the aggregated data.
-The data type of the aggregated variable is the data type of the aggregated data.
+The data type of the aggregation variable is the data type of the aggregated data.

-An aggregated variable must not define any of techniques for the reduction of dataset size, such as (but not limited to) packing, compression by gathering, discrete sampling geometry ragged array representations, etc. However, any individual fragment may be packed
+An aggregation variable must not define any of techniques for the reduction of dataset size, such as (but not limited to) packing, compression by gathering, discrete sampling geometry ragged array representations, etc. However, any individual fragment may be packed